School Improvement Plans

 Parent engagement is at the heart of our school improvement efforts.
 A few ways we can work together:

-Make sure that your student is prepared and attends school each day
+- Make sure that your student is prepared and attends school each day.

-Monitor your student’s homework
+- Monitor your student’s homework.

-Keep track of the school website and school social media sites
+- Keep track of the school website and school social media sites.

 Collaboratively, we can work together to ensure that our students are successful in meeting their academic goals.
 We are excited about this school year and are working to make it successful for your student.
 Here are some resources available to help you learn more about academic standards and achievement results: